 What is Asset Tagging?

-As you might expect, asset tagging is an important process for all facilities and industries that benefit from a maintenance software (CMMS), such as shopping centres, hospitals, hotels, schools and universities, warehouses, and factories.
+As you might expect, asset tagging is an important process for all facilities and industries that benefit from an Intelligent Maintenance Management Platform (IMMP), such as shopping centres, hospitals, hotels, schools and universities, warehouses, and factories.
 In this article, we’ll explain how to tag assets step by step, and what technologies are at your disposal.

 What Are The Benefits Of Asset Tagging?